armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 #### Game Theory

-Is the study of the mathematical models for making **strategic interaction between rational decision makers**.
+Is the study of the mathematical models for making **strategic interactions between rational decision-makers**.

 #### Cryptography